keithasaurus/koda-validate/README.md

 assert range_validator_2(-0.01) == Invalid('expected a value in the range of 0.5 and 1.0')
 ```
 Note that we pre-process _after_ type checking but _before_ the predicates are run.
 This is the general approach
 Koda Validate takes on built-in validators.
-More specifically, the built-in validators consider there to be a pipeline of
+More specifically, the built-in validators expect there to be a pipeline of
 actions taken within a `Validator`: `type-check/coerce -> preprocess -> validate predicates`, where it can fail
 validation at either the first or last stage.